-Note that these Priority rules only come into play when there is conflicting heating and cooling demands.
+Note that these Priority rules only come into play when there is conflicting heating and cooling demands strong enough to activate the equipment.
 If only cooling is calling for action, then the Zoning Rooftop Controller will cool without hindrance, even when the priority is set to heating.
-It will, however, stop cooling should the heating demand become strong enough to activate the heating equipment.
+(It would, however, stop cooling should the heating demand become strong enough to activate the heating equipment in that case).

-Again, this section is only relevant when heating and cooling are being controlled by the different math functions; otherwise the priority has no importance since a math function cannot produce a heating and cooling demand at the same time.
+Again, this section is only relevant when heating and cooling are being controlled by the different math functions; otherwise, the priority has no importance since a math function cannot produce a heating and cooling demand at the same time.

 If the Cooling Mode is set to Supply Temp (section 5.4.2), then the Priority Mode settings become unused.
-However the Deadband and Delay parameters seen above remain in effect.
+However, the Deadband and Delay parameters seen above remain in effect.